 Darbre's research added fuel to concerns that were already surrounding parabens as potential disruptors to the endocrine system, meaning they can interfere with our regular hormone production, specifically by mimicking estrogen, which some researchers suggest could potentially lead to reproductive complications and heightened cancer risk in adults as well as developmental issues in children.
 But as Pruett notes, there were "definitely some issues" with Darbre's study, "because they didn’t test normal tissue for parabens, but the theoretical risk has raised concern for consumers.The FDA has not banned parabens in the US.. because of the lack of scientific proof that they have an effect on human health."

 According to EU and FDA regulations, parabens in their current form are officially considered safe to use, since cosmetic products only use a very small concentration of these ingredients in their formulas (up to around 0.4 percent, though measurements do differ for each paraben).

 Rubin reassures that parabens are rather safe to use.
 "Other than the possible health concerns as discussed above, parabens are usually well-tolerated," she says.

-However, EU legislators are trying to curb the use of the term “paraben-free” in beauty marketing and labeling so it doesn't stigmatize brands that continue to use parabens.
+However, in 2019 EU legislators set new rules for the term “paraben-free” stating "free from parabens should not be accepted, as it denigrates the entire group of parabens" to curb the use of it in beauty marketing and labeling so it doesn't stigmatize brands that continue to use them.
 That said, numerous skin, hair, and makeup companies are choosing to formulate with alternatives just in case.